cloudfoundry-community/share-my-cloudfoundry/index.md

 You become the quiet hero.
 You saved lives and you created less work for yourself.
 People can look after themselves.

-You can enable anyone - staff, contractors or friends - to create accounts with just their email address, integrate with your internal OAuth provider, or integrate with a public OAuth provider (such as Github) to verify their humanity and their email address.
+You can enable anyone - staff, contractors or friends - to create accounts with just their email address.
+Either let them type their email in, or verify their humanity and their email address via an OAuth provider.
+Currently supported OAuth providers are: GitHub, Twitter, Facebook, LinkedIn and AT&T.

 ### Deployment